 This post gives you the facts you need to make important decisions as a Huntington’s disease patient or a caregiver.

-This is a form of dementia which tortures not only old and middle-aged people but also young adolescents(starting from age 13).
+This is a form of dementia that tortures not only old and middle-aged people but also young adolescents(starting from age 13).

 Two of the famous musicians— Woody Guthrie and Sophie Daumier— lost their lives in a battle with Huntington’s disease.